-The Sociology program at Edinboro University is a comprehensive and engaging degree program that develops skills such as research design, data collection and analysis, report writing, survey methods, interviewing techniques, group facilitation, strategic planning, policy analysis, community organizing, program evaluation and ethics in research and social and human services practice.
-Above all, with an emphasis on diversity and social justice, the program prepares students to transcend the boundaries of their formal education and engage the challenges of professional employment, civil society and private life.
+The Sociology program at PennWest Edinboro is a comprehensive and engaging degree program. that develops skills such as research design, data collection and analysis, report writing, survey methods, interviewing techniques, group facilitation, strategic planning, policy analysis, community organizing, and program development and evaluation.

-Hands-on, real-world experience is hard to beat.
-Edinboro University recognizes that experiential learning is a valuable tool in helping students to make career decisions and in complementing formal classroom learning.
+Hands-on, real-world experience is hard to beat!
+PennWest Edinboro recognizes that experiential learning is a valuable tool in helping students to make career decisions and in complementing formal classroom learning.

-Beyond these non-profit institutional settings, recent graduates have interned for local political campaigns as well as a variety of for-profit organizations.
-A few recent graduates have engaged in research and applied practice field studies for credit toward their degree program.
-Students have also worked with the Office of Student Engagement as well as the Office of Social Equity here on campus to implement programming and design and execute research projects while receiving valuable training in Title IV policy enactment.
+Beyond these non-profit institutional settings, students have interned for local political campaigns as well as a variety of for-profit organizations.
+Students can also engage in research and applied practice for credit toward our degree programs.
+Students have worked with the Office of Student Engagement as well as the Office of Social Equity here on campus to implement programming and design and execute research projects while receiving valuable training in Title IV policy.